 She earned her Ph.D. in environmental studies from Yale School, Master of Public Policy from the University of California Berkeley, and her B.S. in economics from the George Washington University.

-As Director of Penn State Center Pittsburgh, Tom oversees strategic relationships and the operations of the Center.
+Tom Bartnik is the director of Penn State Center Pittsburgh.
+He oversees strategic relationships and the operations of the Center.
 In connecting Pittsburgh area stakeholders with the rich resources of Penn State, Tom works with leadership from the University Park and local Commonwealth campuses.
 Tom has expertise in urban planning and sustainable community design and development, as well as a B.A. in Political Science from the State University of New York Potsdam and a Master of Urban Planning and Policy from the University of Illinois at Chicago.

 Lara Fowler is an attorney and mediator who focuses on environmental, energy, and natural resource law, with a specific focus on water-related issues.
 She has a joint appointment between Penn State Law and the Penn State Institutes of Energy and the Environment where she is working on questions related to water, the Chesapeake Bay, and energy.
 Prior to joining Penn State, she was an attorney at Gordon Thomas Honeywell LLP in Seattle, Washington, where she focused on mediation and dispute resolution of complex natural resource issues, as well as representing clients facing regulatory hurdles in the environmental and energy fields.
 She has worked on issues such as who is entitled to store groundwater in the greater Los Angeles area, flooding issues in the Chehalis Basin, Washington State’s second-largest river basin, and energy issues in the Pacific Northwest.
 Before pursuing a legal career, she was a senior water resources coordinator with the Oregon Water Resources Department.